ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 ### Testing reducers

 The following example tests the `booksReducer` from the [getting started tutorial](guide/store#tutorial).
-We run the first test to check that the initial state is returned when the reducer is called with an unknown action.
-The second test checks that this specific reducer updates the state when the corresponding action is passed which, in this case, is `retrievedBookList`.
+In the first test we check that the state returns the same reference when the reducer is not supposed to handle the action (unknown action).
+The second test checks that `retrievedBookList` action updates the state and returns the new instance of it.

 <code-example header="src/app/state/books.reducer.spec.ts" path="testing-store/src/app/state/books.reducer.spec.ts"></code-example>